 - Skipping EULA (starting with Windows 10, version 1709)

 You can also have personalised company branding (logo and custom colour schemes) to appear during the OOBE by configuring the setting in Azure Active Directory first.
-With these settings, your organisation can provide a more consistent look-and-feel across your devices that can align with other Windows apps you use including Office 365.
+With these settings, your organisation can provide a more consistent look-and-feel across your devices that can align with other Windows apps you use, like Office 365.

 3. Self-deploy your devices off-the-shelf